Healthdirect Free Australian health advice you can count on.

 • sugar-sweetened cordials and soft drinks

-Here are some tips to help you limit foods for children:
+Here are some tips to help you limit discretionary foods for children:

-• Read labels and always choose low-salt options.
+• Read food labels and choose low-salt options.

 • Don't add salt to foods during cooking or at the table.